Daham-Mustaf/LLM4ODRL/README.md

 [![Python 3.8+](https://img.shields.io/badge/python-3.8+-blue.svg)](https://www.python.org/downloads/)
 ## Publication
 The repository contains the implementation of the method, experimental results, and related scripts.
 This work was published at the LLM+KG Workshop at VLDB 2024.
-The full paper is available at: https://vldb.org/workshops/2024/proceedings/LLM+KG/LLM+KG-15.pdf

 ## Directory Structure

 - `data/`: Dataset used for experiments.